silvanegli/Netsec16/README.md

 # Idea
-The goal of the project was to build a exploitable system allowing other students to find an attack and thereby learn about common vulnerabilities in the field of network security.
+The goal of the project was to build an exploitable system allowing other students to find an attack and thereby learn about common vulnerabilities in the field of network security.
 The following description together with a step by step instruction on how to exploit the application can be found